marcoescmont/My-Postcard/README.md

 # My-Postcard
-This is my rpoject of the postcard.
+This is my project of the postcard.